ConteDeStGermain/csi3140-GP/README.md

 docker pull svetlana154/crsa-web-app-client:latest
 ```

+Run them using a similar docker-compose.yaml to the one defined in the source code.

 # Manual Testing

 In order to test the server endpoints, pull the github source code and navigate to the backend directory through `cd ./backend`.
 Then run the following command to run all the JavaScript tests for the backend: